Trusted WordPress tutorials, when you need them most.

 Allowing users to moderate comments in WordPress

 We hope this article helped you learn how to allow blog users to moderate comments in WordPress.
-You may also want to see our expert picks for the best email marketing services for small businesses and read our guide on how to allow user registration on your WordPress site.
+You may also want to see our expert picks for the best plugins to improve WordPress comments, or check out our guide on how to allow users to edit their comments.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.